mwellner/hp/content/post/2018/10-30 lazy images/index.en.md

 ### Approach

-I have combined several approaches and implemented them with [hugo](https://gohugo.io/).
+I have combined [responsive images](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images) and previews with [Data URLs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URIs), demonstrated with [hugo](https://gohugo.io/) and JavaScript.

 #### Responsive images

-Hugo allows the definition of page resources, which I have used mainly for images.
-By defining images, we can pass them to partials, resize them, and convert them to [Data URLs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URIs).
+Hugo allows the definition of [page resources](https://gohugo.io/content-management/page-resources/), which I have used for all images.
+Having defined images as page resources, we can pass them to partials, resize them, and convert them to [Data URLs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URIs).

-In the front matter section:
+In the front matter section (here with YAML):
-{{<highlight yaml "linenos=table">}}
+{{<highlight yml "linenos=table">}}
 resources:
-  - name: image1
-    src: image1.jpg
-    title: Some description of the image
+  - { name: image1, src: image1.jpg, title: Description of the image }
 {{</highlight>}}

-Within a page or shortcode definition, the image can now be used for a srcset definition.
+Within a page or shortcode definition, the image page resource can now be used for a _srcset_ definition.
 The example shows my responsive image shortcode, which gets a resource name as input.
 The image _src_ attribute is set to the data URL of the small version (32px).

 {{<highlight html "linenos=table">}}
 {{ $image := .Page.Resources.GetMatch (.Get "name") }}